Peace to the Gods and Goddesses of the foundation;

 That may also be true but as the Elijah said again, “[E]ven the name alone is sufficient to free you” (Muhammad 1965: 48).
-By actually calling her by the name Goddess we show how much we appreciate her as a person and as divine.
+By actually calling her by the name Goddess we show how much we appreciate her as a person and as a divine person.

 Consequently, as the Elijah is showing, this is important.
 “This is one of the reasons Almighty Allah has come among us, that is, to give us His Names, the Most Holy and Righteous Names of the Planet Earth” (Muhammad 1965: 55).

-And again, one of the names of Allah is Pa Neter (the God) and as the first great truth of the Kemetic religion states: “Pa Neter ua ua Neb-er-Tcher m Neteru” – the God, the only one, is Lord of all, manifested in gods and goddesses.
-Thus Allah manifests in Gods and Goddesses.
+And again, one of the names of Allah is Pa Neter (the God) and as the first great truth of the Neter religion states: “Pa Neter wa wa Neb-er-Tcher m Neteru” – The God, only one Lord of all, manifests as gods and goddesses.
+Thus Allah manifests as Gods and Goddesses.

 Obviously, the studious godbody would object at this point, Neter has been mistranslated as God and Neteru has been mistranslated as gods and goddesses.